Skip to Main Content

 Implants, including silicone implants, do not appear to put a woman at risk for breast cancer recurrence.
 However, breast implants are not lifetime devices.
 About half of women who receive an implant for breast reconstruction will need to have it removed or replaced about 10 years after implantation.

-Radiation therapy uses high-energy x-rays to kill cancer cells or to shrink the size of a tumor in the breast or surrounding tissue.
-It is used for several weeks following lumpectomy or partial mastectomy, and sometimes after full mastectomy.
+Radiation therapy uses high-energy x-rays.
+It may be used after surgery (adjuvant) to kill cancer cells.
 Radiation therapy can help reduce the chance of breast cancer recurrence in the breast and chest wall.
-Radiation is also important in advanced stages of cancer for relief of symptoms and to slow progression.
-Research shows that radiation therapy is helpful for women of all ages, including those over age 65.
+Radiation is also used in advanced stages of cancer for relief of symptoms and to slow progression.

 Radiation is generally administered in the following ways:

-Brachytherapy.
-Less commonly, radiation is delivered in implants (called brachytherapy).
+Brachytherapy: Less commonly, radiation is delivered in implants (brachytherapy).
 Implants are most often used as a radiation boost after whole breast radiation.

 Current advanced imaging techniques use precise radiation that reduces exposure.
-These newer techniques are likely to reduce the risks for heart disease and other serious complications.
+These newer techniques are likely to reduce the risks for serious complications.

 Chemotherapy needs to be tailored to the type of cancer involved.
-Women require different treatments depending on whether the tumor is node-negative or -positive, hormone receptor-positive or -negative, or HER2-positive or -negative.
+Women require different treatments depending on various factors including whether the tumor is hormone receptor-positive or -negative, or HER2-positive or -negative.
 Different treatment approaches are also used for early-stage cancer and advanced cancer.

 Many different types of chemotherapy drugs are used to treat breast cancer.
 Common types of chemotherapy drug classes include:

-Chemotherapy regimens usually consist of 4 - 6 cycles of treatment given over 3 - 6 months.
+Chemotherapy regimens usually consist of 4 to 6 cycles of treatment given over 3 to 6 months.
 Common chemotherapy regimens for early-stage breast cancer include:

-Patients who develop metastatic disease (cancer that spreads throughout the body) are generally not curable.
-New advances in drug therapies, however, can help shrink tumors, prolong survival, and improve quality of life.
+Metastatic disease (cancer that spreads throughout the body) is generally not curable.
+New advances in drug therapies, however, can help:

-Side effects occur with all chemotherapeutic drugs.
+Side effects occur with all chemotherapy drugs.
 They are more severe with higher doses and increase over the course of treatment.
+Specific side effects depend on the drug, or drugs, used.

 The goal of hormone therapy is to prevent estrogen from stimulating breast cancer cells.
-It is recommended for women whose breast cancers are hormone-receptor positive (either estrogen or progesterone), regardless of the size of the tumor and whether or not it has spread to the lymph nodes.
+It is recommended for women whose breast cancers are hormone-receptor positive (hormone sensitive).
 Like chemotherapy, hormone therapy works systemically.
+Hormone therapy is usually given after surgery (adjuvant) but may also be used in some cases before surgery (neoadjuvant).

 Tamoxifen (Nolvadex, generic) has been the standard hormonal drug used for breast cancer.
 It belongs to a class of compounds called selective estrogen receptor modulators (SERMs).
 SERMs chemically resemble estrogen and trick the breast cancer cells into accepting it in place of estrogen.
 Unlike estrogen, however, they do not stimulate breast cancer cell growth.
 Because SERMs block estrogen's effects on cancer cells, they are sometimes referred to as "anti-estrogen" drugs.

 Tamoxifen is used for all cancer stages in (mainly premenopausal) women with hormone receptor-positive cancers.
 In addition, it is used to prevent breast cancer in high-risk women.
-Another SERM drug, toremifene (Fareston), is an option for women with advanced cancer, but this drug is rarely used in the United States.
-A third drug, fulvestrant (Faslodex), works in a similar anti-estrogen way to tamoxifen but belongs to a different drug class.
+Another SERM drug, fulvestrant (Faslodex), works in a similar anti-estrogen way to tamoxifen but belongs to a different drug class.
 Fulvestrant is approved only for postmenopausal women with hormone-sensitive advanced breast cancer in whom tamoxifen or aromatase inhibitors no longer work.

 Less serious, but discomforting, side effects include hot flashes and mood swings.
-According to one study, nearly 25% of women stop taking tamoxifen within 1 year because of these symptoms.
-By 3.5 years, over 33% stop treatment.
-Taking tamoxifen for fewer than 5 years, however, increases the risk for cancer recurrence and death.
-Talk with your doctor about antidepressants or other therapies that may help you cope with tamoxifen’s side effects.
+Some women want to stop treatment because of these side effects.
+However, stopping tamoxifen treatment prematurely can increase the risk for cancer recurrence and death.
+Talk with your cancer care team about therapies that may help you cope with side effects.

-Aromatase inhibitors are recommended as first-line adjuvant therapy for postmenopausal women with hormone-sensitive breast cancer.
+Aromatase inhibitors are recommended for postmenopausal women with hormone-sensitive breast cancer.
 Aromatase inhibitors are taken for up to 5 years.
 They can be used either before or after tamoxifen treatment.
-(If women begin and then discontinue aromatase inhibitors, they should consider switching to tamoxifen to complete the 5-year treatment.)

 Because these drugs cannot stop the ovaries of premenopausal women from producing estrogen, they are recommended only for postmenopausal women.

-There are currently three aromatase inhibitors approved for treating early-stage, hormone receptor-positive breast cancer in postmenopausal women:
+Three aromatase inhibitors are approved for treating early-stage, hormone receptor-positive breast cancer in postmenopausal women:

 There are no significant differences between these three drugs.
 Women who cannot tolerate one type of aromatase inhibitor can switch to a different one.
-All of these drugs are also approved for women with advanced (metastatic) hormone-sensitive breast cancer.
 Studies indicate that the introduction of aromatase inhibitors has helped greatly in prolonging survival for women with advanced cancer.

-Compared to tamoxifen, aromatase inhibitors are less likely to cause blood clots and uterine cancer.
-However, these drugs are more likely to cause osteoporosis, which can lead to bone loss and fractures.
+Like tamoxifen, aromatase inhibitors can cause hot flashes.
+These drugs can also cause joint pain.
+Compared to tamoxifen, aromatase inhibitors are less likely to cause serious problems like blood clots and uterine cancer.
+However, they are more likely to cause osteoporosis, which can lead to fractures.
 Women should have their bone mineral density monitored during aromatase inhibitor treatment.
-In general, recent studies indicate that aromatase inhibitors are better than tamoxifen in improving survival and reducing the risk of cancer recurrence.
-Unfortunately, like tamoxifen, they can cause hot flashes, as well as joint pain.

 Ovarian ablation is a treatment that stops estrogen production from the ovaries.
 Medications can accomplish ovarian ablation.
 Destroying the ovaries with surgery or radiation can also shut down estrogen production.
-(Osteoporosis is one serious side effect of this approach, but several therapies are available to help prevent bone loss.)
+(Osteoporosis is one serious side effect of this approach, but can be treated with drug therapies.)

-Bilateral Oophorectomy.
-Bilateral oophorectomy, the surgical removal of both ovaries, is a surgical method of ovarian ablation.
+Bilateral Oophorectomy: Bilateral oophorectomy, the surgical removal of both ovaries, is a surgical method of ovarian ablation.
 It may modestly improve breast cancer survival rates in some premenopausal women whose tumors are hormone receptor-positive.
 In these women, combining this procedure with tamoxifen may improve results beyond those of standard chemotherapies.
-Oophorectomy does not benefit women after menopause, and its advantages can be blunted in women who have received adjuvant chemotherapy.
+Oophorectomy does not benefit women after menopause.
 The procedure causes sterility.

 American College of Obstetricians-Gynecologists.
 Practice bulletin no. 122: Breast cancer screening.
 Obstet Gynecol.
 2011 Aug;118(2 Pt 1):372-82.